VAIBHAVGUPTA2039/PROJECTS/basic_full_adder/README.md

 ## Workflow
 I followed the following steps to work with the different tools

+1. ### Write design and testbench files
-1. First write the design and testbench files using a test editor, may it be gedit or vi editor.
+First write the design and testbench files using a test editor, may it be gedit or vi editor.
-2. Compile and generate executable using the following command
+2. ### Compile and generate the simulation executable Compile and generate executable using the following command
 ```
 vcs -full64 src/4_bit_full_adder.v tb/4_bit_full_adder_tb.v -o sim/simv -lca -kdb -debug_access+all
 ```